podefr/nucleus/README.md

 	// Then we add a nucleus plugin called 'bind' nucleus.add("bind", {

-		// Which has method called value
+		// Which has a method called value
 		value: function (node, param) {
 			// That will set the innerText of the dom to "John" node.innerText = someone[param];